What had the worst impact on school education reform - Covid, war or Education Minister Shkarlet?

 Similarly, the physics program in grades 10-11 includes such a volume of material as geometry and algebra combined.
 Four hours are allotted for algebra and geometry alone, and two for physics.
 This means that not a single child in Ukraine, except for 5% of very gifted children, can master the physics program simply physically, if he does not study additionally with tutors.
 Because it is impossible to master in two hours what is designed for at least 4 hours a week.

 The same goes for chemistry.
-Now this is a very important area in demand in the world.
-But chemistry in the Ukrainian school is some kind of history of chemistry of the early twentieth century.
+Now this is a very important direction, in demand in the world.
+But chemistry in the Ukrainian school is some kind of history of chemistry at the beginning of the twentieth century.

 There are many such examples.
 And every year the obsolescence of the programs becomes more and more obvious.